-NUANCES is a series of photographic montage landscapes printed on Somerset Enhanced Velvet – a 100% cotton, acid free paper.
+NUANCES is a series of photographic, montage landscapes printed on Somerset Enhanced Velvet – a 100% cotton, acid free paper.
 Only 5 prints are produced for each artwork.

 Later works are also about travelling through landscapes – where photographs that I took in different cities, towns and areas are merged into a new unity.
-We live in a beautiful country and due to our busy lives we often neglect focusing and appreciating the vastness of the ocean, the serenity of the veldt and the expanse of landscape up to the horizon.
+We live in a beautiful country and, due to our busy lives, we often neglect appreciating and focusing on the vastness of the ocean, the serenity of the veldt and the expanse of landscape up to the horizon.
 Even our cities have a unique quality and beauty that sometimes complement the landscape, which is what a lot of the works from 2010 is aimed at.

-The artists stands in awe and celebration of our Earth’s beauty.
+The artist stands in awe and celebration of our Earth’s beauty.
 While the series started out trying to raise awareness for the damage we are doing to the landscape, the newer works are aimed at celebrating our planet, our landscapes, our natural heritage and our own place within it all.